Dance & Movement Photography

 Dance Classes and Rehearsals

 Sometimes choreographers and dance teachers just want to document a class or an early stage rehearsal.
 I am also happy to do this type of shoot.
-While this is usually not the best situation for getting outstanding photos, as dancers are wearing sweats, and still learning routines, it is still interesting and useful to have a record of the behind the scenes process and learning stages.
+While this is usually not the best situation for getting outstanding photos, as dancers are wearing work out clothes, and still learning routines, it can still be interesting to have a record of the behind the scenes process.
 I can bring a light with me, which often kicks things up a notch.
 Dedicating a few minutes before or after for a few posed shots is a great idea.

 Frequently Asked Questions